FreshRSS/FreshRSS/Docker/README.md

 If you then get this error message when running `docker compose up`:

-> The requested image's platform (linux/arm/v7) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested
+> The requested image’s platform (linux/arm/v7) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested

 … you will also need to specify the platform in the `service` part: